 - A community where we all feel safe to cross boundaries.

 The Division of Food Systems and Bioengineering (FSB) is primarily housed in three attached buildings: Eckles Hall, the William C. Stringer Wing of Eckles Hall and the Agricultural Engineering Building.

 Eckles Hall was renovated in 1986 and provides 23,500 square feet for offices, classrooms and laboratories.
 Research laboratories include facilities for food chemistry, food microbiology, dairy processing and sensory science.

 The William C. Stringer Wing of Eckles Hall was completed in 1999 and provides 32,780 square feet for offices, classrooms, kitchens and laboratories.
 The building has a meat processing laboratory, wet chemistry and instrumental laboratories, a microbiology preparation laboratory, a teaching kitchen to learn the principles of cooking, a fully-functional commercial kitchen and a multipurpose room that is used for fine dining, catering event and cooking demonstrations.

-The Agricultural Engineering Building was completed in 1987 and has 55,000 square feet of space for offices, classrooms and laboratories used by the Biomedical, Biological and Chemical Engineering (BBCE), and Agricultural Systems Management (ASM) programs.
+The Agricultural Engineering Building was completed in 1987 and has 55,000 square feet of space for offices, classrooms and laboratories used by the Biomedical, Biological and Chemical Engineering (BBCE), and Agricultural Systems Technology (AST) programs.
 The research laboratories in the building include bioprocessing and water quality, biosensors, computer vision and instrumentation, food engineering, precision agriculture, soil physics, bioenvironment, biofuels and others.
 A modern student computer lab is also located in the building.